 - After saving, select the new APN to enable it:

-- Type reset in the search bar and select reset Wi-Fi, mobile and Bluetooth (or reset network settings).
-Alternatively, scroll down and select general management:
+- Type reset in the search bar and select reset Wi-Fi, mobile, and Bluetooth (or reset network settings).
+Alternatively, scroll down and choose general management:

 - Select reset: